timmoosezen/ios-analytics-debugger-spm/README.md

 # Using with Avo Functions

 When using Avo generated code you'll be calling the `init` methods.
-Actual interface of the methods depends on your schema setup, but there will be init methods with `debugger` parameter, where you can pass an instance of `AnalyticsDebugger`.
+Actual interface of the methods depends on your schema setup, but there will be init or constructor method with `debugger` parameter, where you can pass an instance of `AnalyticsDebugger`.

 Obj-C